dpaniukov/dpaniukov.github.io/_posts/2016-10-25-You-and-Your-R-Doing-Statistics-in-Python.md

 # Intro

 We will be using several Python's modules such as numpy, scipy and [statsmodels](http://statsmodels.sourceforge.net/).
 Numpy and scipy are standard modules.
-Statsmodels are shipped with [anaconda](https://www.continuum.io/downloads), but if you somehow do not have statsmodels, install them via `pip install -U statsmodels` or `easy_install -U statsmodels`.
-Good news is that statsmodels allow to do statistics with R-like formulas (most of the time)!
+Statsmodels are shipped with [anaconda](https://www.anaconda.com/download), but if you somehow do not have statsmodels, install them via `pip install -U statsmodels` or `easy_install -U statsmodels`.
+Good news is that statsmodels allow doing statistics with R-like formulas (most of the time)!

 In R we often work with dataframes.
-In Python the dataframes are handled with [Pandas](http://pandas.pydata.org/), which by the way works fine with missing values.
+In Python, the dataframes are handled with [Pandas](http://pandas.pydata.org/), which by the way works fine with missing values.
 In case you do not have it, [install it](http://pandas.pydata.org/pandas-docs/stable/install.html)!
 Hint: `pip install pandas` should work ;)

 Here is a [very nice tutorial on Pandas](http://pandas.pydata.org/pandas-docs/stable/10min.html), which I have no intention to rewrite here.
 It explains how to handle data in timeseries, dataframes, subsetting data, reading and writing, and many more.